 3. Tuesday 5 Sept – Honister to Grasmere – 10 miles

-Words contributed by Pete; pics and 1st caption by Rachael.
+Words contributed by Pete; pics by Rachael.

 From Honister Hause the route drops down into Borrowdale to Rosthwaite.
 From here it continues along Stonethwaite Valley past Eagle Crag, climbing gently up onto Greenup Edge.
 Weather permitting I would like to take the high-level route along the ridge over Calf Crag 537m, Gibson Knott and Helm Crag, 405m.
 From here there are great views.
 There is then a steep drop down into Grasmere.